ridelsam/fw-dev/README.md

 ## 🎯 Objective

-To continually evolve this repository into a reflection of **professional-grade firmware engineering** practices — not only documenting my learning journey but also showcasing my ability to architect, implement, and debug complex embedded systems from the ground up.
+To continually evolve this repository into a reflection of **professional-grade firmware engineering** practices, not only documenting my learning journey but also showcasing my ability to architect, implement, and debug complex embedded systems from the ground up.

 ---